 Furthermore, Verifone expects to continue to incur income and expense items that are similar to those that are eliminated in the non-GAAP adjustments described herein.
 Management compensates for these limitations by also relying on the comparable GAAP financial measures.

-Verifone adjusts certain revenues and expenses that are the result of acquisitions.
-These adjustments include the amortization of purchased intangible assets, step-down in deferred revenue on acquisition and step-up in inventory on acquisition.
+Note B: Acquisition Related Expenses and Restructuring Costs.
+Verifone adjusts certain revenues and expenses that are the result of acquisitions and restructurings.
+These adjustments include the amortization of purchased intangible assets and fixed asset fair value adjustments, incremental costs associated with acquisitions (such as professional fees, legal fees related to inherited litigation and one-time charges related to acquired balances), acquisition integration expenses, loss on financial instruments entered into to fix the acquisition purchase price in U.S. dollars when it is payable in foreign currencies, step-down in deferred revenue on acquisition and step-up in inventory on acquisition.
 These adjustments do not include the fair value adjustments relating to certain contracts acquired as part of an acquisition whereby third parties have yet to fulfill their contractual obligations.
-In addition, we adjust for the settlements of contingencies and true-up of balances established at the time of acquisition and other acquisition related charges (such as integration charges, certain interest charges and certain foreign currency impacts.)
-Acquisition related charges also result from events which arise from unforeseen circumstances which often occur outside of the ordinary course of business.
+In addition, we adjust for the settlements of contingencies and true-up of balances established at the time of acquisition.
+Acquisition related expenses also result from events which arise from unforeseen circumstances which often occur outside of the ordinary course of business.
 Accordingly, Verifone analyzes the performance of its operations without regard to such expenses.
 In determining whether any acquisition related revenue or expense adjustment is appropriate, Verifone takes into consideration, among other things, how such adjustment would or would not aid the understanding of the performance of its operations.

-Verifone excludes certain expenses that are the result of either unique or unplanned events which are noted below.
+Note D: Other Charges and Income.
+Verifone excludes certain expenses and income that are the result of either unique or unplanned events that are noted below.
 It is difficult to estimate the amount or timing of these items in advance.
-Although these events are reflected in our GAAP financials, these expenses may limit the comparability of our on-going operations with prior and future periods
+Although these events are reflected in our GAAP financials, these expenses may limit the comparability of our on-going operations with prior and future periods.

-- Restructuring charges and gain on extinguishment of debt, which result from unforeseen circumstances and typically occur outside of the ordinary course of business, are excluded from cost of net revenues and operating expenses to ensure comparability between periods.
+- Gains or losses on financial transactions, such as the accelerated amortization of capitalized debt issuance costs due to the early repayment of debt, which result from unforeseen circumstances and typically occur outside of the ordinary course of business are excluded from Other income (expense), net to ensure comparability between periods.